jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 Again, remember that this transaction must be mined in a block before we can view the fund transfer on the blockchain, (which offers us a nice segway to some of the last subcommands we will demo in this blog) but it should now be clear how `bits send` can provide an easier and more convenient method for sending funds.

-### Closing bits
+### Mining blocks

-That about wraps it up for this blog post, but before we go, there are a few more subcommands I'd like to explain.
-First, as stated just above, the raw transaction we sent to our configured Bitcoin Core node won't be reflected in the blockchain until it is mined.
+As stated just above, the raw transaction we just sent via our [configured](#configuring-bits-with-a-local-bitcoin-core-node) [Bitcoin Core](https://github.com/bitcoin/bitcoin) RPC connection won't be reflected in the blockchain until it is mined.
 For mainnet, this will happen by some miner on the network at an average rate of every 10 minutes.
-[Bits](https://github.com/jtraub91/bits) actually provides the `bits mine` command to mine blocks, which depends on a locally configured Bitcoin Core node.
-This may take a _long_ time in practice for mainnet, but for our demonstration purposes for regtest, this command can be used to mine blocks and receive block rewards.
-For example, to include the raw transaction we sent above (which is now part of the mempool) in a block, and receive the reward to a new address, `mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ`, we can use the following.
+However, the [bits](https://github.com/jtraub91/bits) CLI actually provides the `bits mine` command to mine blocks, which also depends on a locally configured Bitcoin Core node.
+This may take a _long_ time in practice for mainnet, but for our demonstration purposes on _regtest_, this command can be used to mine blocks and receive block rewards quickly.
+For example, to include the raw transaction we sent above (which is now part of the mempool) in a block, and receive the reward to a new address, e.g. `mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ`, we can use the following.

 ```bash
 bits mine --limit 1 --recv-addr mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ